probmods/probmods2/chapters/09-hierarchical-models.md

 viz.marginals(predictives)
 ~~~~

 This generative model describes the prototype mixtures in each bag, but it does not attempt learn a common higher-order prototype.
 It is like learning separate prototypes for subordinate classes *poodle*, *Dalmatian*, and *Labrador*, without learning a prototype for the higher-level kind *dog*&mdash;or learning about any functions that are shared across the different lower-level classes or bags.
 Specifically, inference suggests that each bag is predominantly blue, but with a fair amount of residual uncertainty about what other colors might be seen.
-There is no information shared across bags, and nothing significant is learned about `bag-n` as it has no observations and no structure shared with the bags that have been observed.
+There is no information shared across bags, and nothing significant is learned about `bagN` as it has no observations and no structure shared with the bags that have been observed.

 Now let us introduce another level of abstraction: a global prototype that provides a prior on the specific prototype mixtures of each bag.

 ~~~~
-(define colors '(black blue green orange red))

-(define samples
- (mh-query
-  200 100
+///fold:
+var getProbs = function(vector) {
+  return map(function(i) {return T.get(vector,i)}, _.range(vector.length))
+}

+var observeBag = function(bag, values) {
+  return sum(map(function(v) {return bag.score(v)}, values));
+}
+///
+var colors = ['black', 'blue', 'green', 'orange', 'red'];

+var predictives = Infer({method: 'MCMC', samples: 20000}, function(){
-  ;;we make a global prototype which is a dirichlet sample scaled to total 5.
+  // we make a global prototype which is a dirichlet sample scaled to total 5. var prototype = T.mul(dirichlet(ones([5, 1])), 5)
-  (define prototype (map (lambda (x) (* 5 x)) (dirichlet '(1 1 1 1 1))))

-   ;;the prototype for each bag uses the global prototype as parameters.
-  (define bag->prototype
-    (mem (lambda (bag) (dirichlet prototype))))

-  (define (draw-marble bag)
-    (multinomial colors (bag->prototype bag)))

-  (define (observe-bag bag values)
-    (map (lambda (v)
-        (condition (equal? (multinomial colors (bag->prototype bag)) v))) values))

-  (list (draw-marble 'bag-1)
-        (draw-marble 'bag-2)
-        (draw-marble 'bag-3)
-        (draw-marble 'bag-n))

-  ;;condition on observations from three bags:
-  (observe-bag 'bag-1 '(blue blue black blue blue blue)) (observe-bag 'bag-2 '(blue green blue blue blue red)) (observe-bag 'bag-3 '(blue blue blue blue blue orange))))

-(hist (map first samples) "bag one posterior predictive") (hist (map second samples) "bag two posterior predictive") (hist (map third samples) "bag three posterior predictive") (hist (map fourth samples) "bag n posterior predictive") 'done
+  var makeBag = mem(function(bag){
+    var colorProbs = getProbs(dirichlet(prototype));
+    return Categorical({vs: colors, ps: colorProbs});
+  })

+  factor(observeBag(makeBag('bag1'), ['blue', 'blue', 'black', 'blue', 'blue', 'blue']) +
+         observeBag(makeBag('bag2'), ['blue', 'green', 'blue', 'blue', 'blue', 'red']) + observeBag(makeBag('bag3'), ['blue', 'blue', 'blue', 'blue', 'blue', 'orange']))

+  return {bag1: sample(makeBag('bag1')),
+          bag2: sample(makeBag('bag2')),
+          bag3: sample(makeBag('bag3')),
+          bagN: sample(makeBag('bagN'))}
+});

+viz.marginals(predictives)
 ~~~~

 Compared with inferences in the previous example, this extra level of abstraction enables faster learning: more confidence in what each bag is like based on the same observed sample.
 This is because all of the observed samples suggest a common prototype structure, with most of its weight on `blue` and the rest of the weight spread uniformly among the remaining colors.
 Statisticians sometimes refer to this phenomenon of inference in hierarchical models as "sharing of statistical strength": it is as if the sample we observe for each bag also provides a weaker indirect sample relevant to the other bags.
 In machine learning and cognitive science this phenomenon is often called *learning to learn* or *transfer learning.* Intuitively, knowing something about bags in general allows the learner to transfer knowledge gained from draws from one bag to other bags.
 This example is analogous to seeing several examples of different subtypes of dogs and learning what features are in common to the more abstract basic-level dog prototype, independent of the more idiosyncratic features of particular dog subtypes.

 A particularly striking example of "sharing statistical strength" or "learning to learn" can be seen if we change the observed sample for bag 3 to have only two examples, one blue and one orange.
-Replace the line `(equal? (draw-marbles 'bag-3 6) '(blue blue blue blue blue orange))` with `(equal? (draw-marbles 'bag-3 2) '(blue orange))` in each program above.
-In a situation where we have no shared higher-order prototype structure, inference for bag-3 from these observations suggests that `blue` and `orange` are equally likely.
+Replace the line `observeBag(makeBag('bag3'), ['blue', 'blue', 'blue', 'blue', 'blue', 'orange'])` with `observeBag(makeBag('bag3'), ['blue', 'orange'])` in each program above.
+In a situation where we have no shared higher-order prototype structure, inference for bag3 from these observations suggests that `blue` and `orange` are equally likely.
 However, when we have inferred a shared higher-order prototype, then the inferences we make for bag 3 look much more like those we made before, with six observations (five blue, one orange), because the learned higher-order prototype tells us that blue is most likely to be highly represented in any bag regardless of which other colors (here, orange) may be seen with lower probability.

 Learning about shared structure at a higher level of abstraction also supports inferences about new bags without observing *any* examples from that bag: a hypothetical new bag could produce any color, but is likely to have more blue marbles than any other color.
 We can imagine hypothetical, previously unseen, new subtypes of dogs that share the basic features of dogs with more familiar kinds but may differ in some idiosyncratic ways.